Welcome to Year 2 and the last year of Infants.

 Important Things to Know

-The children are expected to complete a minimum of three signed reads per week in their reading diary.
+In addition to the Learning Passport, the children are expected to complete a minimum of three signed reads per week in their reading diary.
+We also expect the children to practise their number bonds to 10 and 20 and their 2, 5 and 10 times tables.

 Please work on the children’s comprehension skills as well as their word reading skills.